kshedden/datareader/README.md

 In the SAS reader, dates are not converted to Go date or time formats.
-Instead, a `float64` is returned, whose meaning depends on the underlying SAS date/time format.
-For example, it may represent the number of days since January 1, 1960.
+Instead, a `float64` is returned, whose meaning depends on the underlying SAS date/time format (which is available as the `ColumnFormats` field of the `SAS7BDAT` struct).
+For example, the value may represent the number of days since January 1, 1960.

+This package has not been extensively tested, but has been checked on several files (both compressed and uncompressed) and found to give correct results.